 In above if-else statement, boolean expression determines variable assignment.
 This is the right scenario where we can use Conditional operator (?:) as a replacement of if-else statement.

 int i = 5; int x = (i >= 5) ?
-10 * 5 : 10 * 4; |
+10 * 5 : 10 * 4;

-In above example, here in this case i >= 5 is a True condition, hence 10 * 5 will be executed and 50 will be assigned to x.
+In above example, here in this case i >= 5 is a True condition, hence this statement 10 * 5 executes and 50 is assigned to x.
 Lets take below example.

 int i = 3; int x = (i >= 5) ?
-10 * 5 : 10 * 4; |
+10 * 5 : 10 * 4;

-In above example, here condition i >= 5 is False, hence 10 * 4 will be executed and 40 will be assigned to x.
+In above example, here condition i >= 5 is False, hence 10 * 4 executes and 40 is assigned to x.

 Nested conditional operator (?:) in C#

 In some scenarios, where there are cascading if-else conditions of variable assignment.
-We can use chaining conditional operators to replace cascading if-else conditions to a single line by including a conditional expression as a second statement.
+We can use chaining conditional operators to replace cascading if-else conditions to a single line, by including a conditional expression as a second statement.

-Lets take below example of cascading/nested if-else statement.
+Let’s take below example of cascading/nested if-else statement.

 Above cascading if-else condition can be re-written as follows.

-public static decimal CalculateBonusAmount(int SalesLimit) { decimal BonusAmount = 0; //Usage of conditional operator BonusAmount = (SalesLimit >= 1000) ?
+BonusAmount = (SalesLimit >= 1000) ?
 2000 : (SalesLimit >= 500) ?
-10000 : 5000; return BonusAmount; } |
+10000 : 5000;

 Thanks for your time feel free to provide your feedback and do check my other blogs on Null Coalescing Operator (??) in C# and Null-Conditional Operator in C# (?.)